mbuesch/letmein/doc/CONFIGURATION.md

 This timeout can be overridden in the individual `[RESOURCES]`.

 This option defaults to `timeout=600`, if it is absent from the configuration.

+### `max-nr-rules`

+The maximum number of nftables rules that can be installed by letmein.

+If more than this number of rules are requested (e.g. by a large number of users knocking ports), then further requests will be rejected until some of the existing rules have timed out and been removed.

+This number includes all system rules installed by letmein, like the rule(s) required to open the letmein control port(s) itself.

+This option specifies a hard limit not even authenticated users can exceed to protect the availability of the server as a whole, as each firewall rule consumes system resources.

+This option defaults to `max-nr-rules=100`, if it is absent from the configuration.